 This altitude is about understanding how consumers in your market think and behave.
 Data at this level is a mix of attitudinal and behavioural, which work in tandem to reveal the relationship between what consumers say and what they actually do.
 Tools such as transactional data analysis, econometric modelling, human behaviour analysis and testing, and new product testing all help explore this level, as do methodologies such as customer journey mapping and pricing strategy research.

 Read more: The power of claimed versus actual behaviour

 3. Brand data

 Data and business intelligence at this level is all about understanding the role your brand plays in consumers’ lives.
 From brand awareness, what drives your customers to choose your products and services over others, and the brand attributes that brings customers to your door.
-Methodologies such as brand tracking and brand strategy are critical at this level, with them you can build out your understanding over customer needs, identify opportunities, set strategies and measure growth.
+Methodologies such as brand tracking and brand strategy are critical at this level.
+With them you can build out your understanding of customer needs, identify opportunities, set strategies and measure growth.